SagarBarate/sagar_react_portfolio_final/README.md

 - Update all social media links with your profiles
 - Customize the color scheme in `tailwind.config.js` if needed
 - Add your actual project images to the `src/assets/` directory
+- **Important**: Make sure to set up EmailJS environment variables in `.env` file for the contact forms to work properly

 ## 🚀 Deployment